the-events-calendar/event-tickets/readme.txt

 ✔️ Hooks & filters galore
 ✔️ [Library of extensions](https://evnt.is/1a0r)

-Upgrade to [Event Tickets Plus](https://evnt.is/18th) for full WooCommerce integration to use additional payment gateways like Stripe or Braintree.
+Upgrade to [Event Tickets Plus](https://evnt.is/18th) for full WooCommerce integration to use additional payment gateways.

 == 📃 Documentation ==